 Set Your Parameters

 This is an open-ended challenge, meaning you can set as many, or as few, parameters as you choose.
 You can allow the use of as many materials as desired.
-Or, you can put limits on the materials, for example: “Using 10 toothpicks and 15 cranberries, build a raft that holds at least 10 quarters without sinking.”
+Or, you can put limits on the materials, for example: “Using 10 toothpicks and 15 cranberries, build a cranberry raft that holds at least 10 quarters without sinking.”

 It is also fun to allow a free build first, and then begin adding challenges later.
 This gives kids a chance to explore and understand the materials and their limits before designing a raft to specifications.
-A professional engineer would understand the materials before going into the design process or would test them through the design process, just like this.

 Build, Design, and Test